-Prior to approval of any entitlement application (e.g., subdivision maps, Development Plan Reviews), a conceptual design report shall be prepared and submitted to the Development Agency Engineering Department and the Utilities Engineering Department for review and approval for the established extent of all public improvements required for the project.
+Prior to approval of any entitlement applications (subdivision maps, Development Plan Reviews, etc.), a conceptual design report shall be prepared and submitted to the Development Agency Engineering Department and the Utilities Engineering Department for review and approval of the extent of all public improvements required for the project.
 The study shall identify existing and future rights-of-ways (ROW) and infrastructure improvements and establish all vertical and horizontal alignments for each utility.
 The report shall include cross-sections, profiles, and any supporting details needed to demonstrate that utilities can be adequately accommodated in the public ROW.
 The study shall account for all utility conflicts, right-of-way variations, existing obstructions, and the timing of utility installation.
-Utilities cannot be located along an alignment that conflicts with existing conditions (e.g., electrical poles, private property) unless that applicant is accepting the responsibility of modifying the existing conditions (e.g., undergrounding, relocation, ROW acquisition).
+Utilities cannot be located along an alignment that conflicts with existing conditions (e.g. electrical poles, private property, etc.) unless the applicant accepts the responsibility of modifying the existing conditions (e.g. undergrounding, relocation, ROW acquisition, etc.).